bkw777/reQUAD/README.md

 ## To Use it

+The first time the device is powered up, it will be in a random bank number.

+The first thing you should do after install is explicitly switch to bank 1.

+In BASIC type `OUT 128,0` \[Enter\],
+then ignore any messages and immediately press RESET.
+Only RESET, or CTRL+BREAK+RESET, but NOT power-cycle!
+Power-cycle will make the bank number unknown and random again.

+And then either install 0QUAD or at least create an empty text file named BANK1 so that you can identify which bank you are in.
+Then repeat for banks 2, 3, 4.

+After that, either 0QUAD or the text file names will let you see which bank you are in at any time, for instance after a power-cycle.

 ### Manual Control
 Switch banks by typing `OUT 128,n` in BASIC, where n is the desired bank number from 0 to 3,

 `OUT 128,0` switches to bank 1
 `OUT 128,1` switches to bank 2
 `OUT 128,2` switches to bank 3
 `OUT 128,3` switches to bank 4

+Then ignore any error messages or any other screen activity,
-And then immediately press the reset button on the back of the machine.
+and immediately press the reset button on the back of the machine.

+The OUT command might seem to do nothing, or might generate some error message, or might exit to the main menu, or lock up the machine, or might seem to do almost anything.
+Ignore all of that.
+It doesn't matter what the machine does, just always press the reset button once immediately after the OUT command.

+This is only when switching manually this way.
+0QUAD performs a managed graceful switch that restarts the main rom itself.

 ### Software Control
 Install [0QUAD](APP/)